Scott_BioPage.png

 Partner | Washington, DC | Austin

-The New York Times recognized Scott A. Keller as a “prominent lawyer,” who “is praised by opponents as a formidable advocate.”
+The New York Times recognized Scott A. Keller as a “legal heavyweight,” who “is praised by opponents as a formidable advocate.”

 Before founding Lehotsky Keller Cohn LLP, Mr. Keller headed Baker Botts LLP’s Supreme Court Practice.
 He also has significant experience at the highest levels in all three branches of government.
 Mr. Keller served as the Solicitor General of Texas, the State’s chief appellate litigator.
 He was U.S. Senator Ted Cruz’s chief counsel on the Senate Judiciary Committee.
 Mr. Keller was a law clerk for Justice Anthony Kennedy of the Supreme Court of the United States and Chief Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
 He was also a Bristow Fellow in the U.S. Department of Justice’s Office of the Solicitor General.